 Does Jekyll support themes?

 Yes, Jekyll does support themes.
-In fact, there are a number of free and paid Jekyll themes available online.
+There are several free and paid Jekyll themes available online.
 You could check out a few of these here.

 How to install and deploy using Jekyll?

-If you are using windows, you can follow the steps here to install Jekyll, and deploy your website using it.
+If you are using windows, you can follow the steps here to install Jekyll and deploy your website using it.
 Note that Windows is not an officially supported platform for Jekyll.
-However, there are some tweaks using which you could get it done.
+However, some tweaks are used which you could get done.
 On the contrary, it is beneficial if you are using Windows 10 64-bit OS with Windows Subsystem for Linux (WSL) activated.
-That way, you can use the bash commandline to install Jekyll.
+That way, you can use the bash command line to install Jekyll.
 If WSL is new to you, you might want to check my earlier post that explains it in detail.

-If you are creating a new blog from scratch, then this should be pain less.
-However, if you plan to migrate your existing blog to this platform, then there could be few challenges.
-Personally, I was lucky to have used markdown syntax for all posts in my wordpress hosted site.
+If you are creating a new blog from scratch, then this should be painless.
+However, if you plan to migrate your existing blog to this platform, then there could be a few challenges.
+I was lucky to have used markdown syntax for all posts on my wordpress hosted site.
 So migration was super easy.
-However, I did lose out the comments posted on my blog posts.
+However, I did lose out on the comments posted on my blog posts.
 Looking back, there could have been a way to migrate those as well, but I did not wish to invest more time there.